meltemktn/Team-Arginine-HackBio/stage-3/README.md

 Using the information given in the dataset, we attempted to answer the questions below:

 - How similar are these molecules to each other?
+- Can we differentiate decoys from the active molecules?
 - Can we effectively predict the docking score using the chemical features of ligands alone?